Almantask/BDD-Specflow-Demo-SimplCommerce/README.md

 #### Steps to run

-- Update the connection string in appsettings.json in SimplCommerce.WebHost
+- Update the connection string in appsettings.json in SimplCommerce.WebHost (all you have to do is to change the server)
 - Build the whole solution.
 - In Solution Explorer, make sure that SimplCommerce.WebHost is selected as the Startup Project
 - Open the Package Manager Console Window and make sure that SimplCommerce.WebHost is selected as the Default project.
 Then type "Update-Database" then press "Enter".
 This action will create the database schema.